 During the Dinner

-- Filet Mignons Lili: reheat and finish sauce and reheat potatoes. finish cooking filets.
+- Filets Mignons Lili: reheat and finish sauce and reheat potatoes. finish cooking filets.

 - Vegetable Marrow Farci: reheat in 350 F oven if you wish to serve warm.
 Slice into serving sizes.